eOnofri04/AlphaStructures.jl/README.md

 [![Read the Docs](https://img.shields.io/readthedocs/pip.svg)](https://eOnofri04.github.io/AlphaStructures.jl/dev)

-This library, developed as part of the course of [**IN540** - _Computational Applied Topology_ - 2018/19](http://www.dia.uniroma3.it/~paoluzzi/web/did/topologiacomputazionale/2019/index.html), is a cloud point analysis tool.
+This library, developed as part of the course of [**IN540** - _Computational Applied Topology_ - 2018/19](http://www.dia.uniroma3.it/~paoluzzi/web/did/topologiacomputazionale/2019/index.html), is a point cloud analysis tool.
-It offers the basics about Persistent Homology evaluation via Alpha Complex construction.

-In a proper manner, this should be the starting point toward a future collaboration with a larger project wich is **LAR** - [_Linear Algebraic Representation_](https://github.com/cvdlab/LinearAlgebraicRepresentation.jl).
+In a proper manner, this should be the starting point toward a future collaboration with a larger project which is **LAR** - [_Linear Algebraic Representation_](https://github.com/cvdlab/LinearAlgebraicRepresentation.jl).

 To do so, outputs are formatted in order to be simply read by [ViewerGL](https://github.com/cvdlab/ViewerGL.jl) graphic interface.

 ## Getting Started

-To get start using this library please refere to the [Getting Started Page](https://eonofri04.github.io/AlphaStructures.jl/gettingStarted.html) of the documentation.
+To get start using this library please refer to the [Getting Started Page](https://eonofri04.github.io/AlphaStructures.jl/dev/gettingStarted.html) of the documentation.

 ## Structure of the Repository